J4smith0601/Exploratory-Data-Analysis-Project/README.md

 cd [Stellar-Characteristics-in-the-Milky-Way-Unraveling-Galactic-Mysteries]

 **3. Install Dependencies:**
 Ensure you have Python installed on your system.
-Then, install the required libraries using pip.
-Create a file named requirements.txt in your project directory if it does not already exist, and list the following libraries in it: sqlite3 pandas numpy
+Then, install the required libraries using pip. sqlite3 pandas numpy